2008 Honda Odyssey

 A few laps around a race track showed the Odyssey to be stable at high speeds.
 We were surprised how much we could chuck it into corners.
 We could drive hard enough into a sharp corner to feel the tires slip without any drama.
 While the body leaned in corners, it wasn't as bad as most minivans.
 In fact, an Odyssey lapping in front of us looked remarkably stable for a tall vehicle.

 Parking is easy.
 The turning radius is among the tightest of any minivan, making it an easy to make U-turns and maneuver in parking lots.
 The park-assist system, with beeping tones that warn the driver of other bumpers front and rear, helps considerably when parallel parking.

-We had no complaints about noise while driving the different Odyssey models.
-The To
+We had no complaints about noise while driving any of the Odyssey models.
+The Touring model